October 12, 2018

 Working in a limited group makes communication easier, as there are no hierarchies and complex processes to go through.
 Nevertheless, managers and workers alike shouldn’t make the mistake of relying on memory alone.

-It’s true that closely working with someone cuts unnecessary communications.
+It’s true that closely working with someone cuts unnecessary communication.

 #7 Leave time for “other” tasks